yura0611/TCM/todos/README.md

-Sorry, I have seen that I used method "POST" instead of "PUT" to update todo
+Sorry, I have seen that I used method "POST" instead of "PUT" to update todo and to mark/unmark todo

 In order to get all todos use "GET /tasks"